ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 - The rarest case would be to open a Pandoc feature request.

-- You could use something else than Pandoc, like the [commonmark R package by Jeroen Ooms](https://docs.ropensci.org/commonmark/) or the [markdown package by Yihui Xie](https://github.com/rstudio/markdown) that builds upon it.
+- You could use something else than Pandoc, like the [commonmark R package by Jeroen Ooms](https://docs.ropensci.org/commonmark/) or the [markdown package by Yihui Xie](https://github.com/rstudio/markdown) or the [tinkr package by Zhian Kamvar](https://docs.ropensci.org/tinkr/) that build upon it.

 ## Conclusion